North of England Championships

 The North of England Championships and later known as the Rothmans Open North of England Championships (for sponsorship reasons), was a men's and women's grass court tennis tournament founded in 1884 as the North Yorkshire Tournament.
 It was mainly held at Scarborough, North Yorkshire, Great Britain from (1884–91, 1893–1903, 1905–1966, 1968).

-It was also hosted at Kingston-upon-Hull (1892), then Harrogate (1904) and finally Hoylake (1967–69, 1970–74) when the event was discontinued.
+The tournament was discontinued in 1974 when it was staged at Hoylake.